University of Cambodia: Admissions

-Colleges and Schools
+Colleges and schools

-The University of Cambodia is home to six colleges and six schools: the College of Arts and Humanities (CoAH), the College of Education (CoE), the College of Law (CoL), the College of Media and Communications (CMC), the College of Science and Technology (CoST), the College of Social Sciences (CoSS), the School of Creative Arts (SCA), the School of Foreign Languages (SFL), the Techo Sen School of Government and International Relations (TSS), and The Tony Fernandes School of Business (formerly the College of Management).
-The University offers Associate's, Bachelor's, Master's, and Doctoral degrees in a variety of majors.
-Three of its Master's programs have been ranked as some of the top programs in their fields in Far East Asia, according to Eduniversal.
+The University of Cambodia is home to six colleges and six schools: the college of arts and humanities (CoAH), the college of education (CoE), the college of law (CoL), the college of media and communications (CMC), the college of science and technology (CoST), the college of social sciences (CoSS), the school of creative arts (SCA), the school of foreign languages (SFL), the Techo Sen School of Government and International Relations (TSS), and The Tony Fernandes School of Business (formerly the College of Management).
+The university offers associate, bachelor's, master's, and doctoral degrees in a variety of majors.
+Three of its master's programs have been ranked as some of the top programs in their fields in Far East Asia, according to Eduniversal.

-College of Arts and Humanities (CoAH)
+College of arts and humanities (CoAH)

-The College of Arts and Humanities at The University of Cambodia offers six different majors.
-The college contains three departments: Department of Sociology and Anthropology, Department of Social Work, and Department of Literature and Cultural Studies and offers AA, BA, MA, and Doctoral degrees.
+The college of arts and humanities at the University of Cambodia offers six different majors.
+The college contains three departments: department of sociology and anthropology, department of social work, and department of literature and cultural studies and offers AA, BA, MA, and doctoral degrees.

-College of Education (CoE)
+College of education (CoE)

-The College of Education at The University of Cambodia offers programs in three departments: Department of Educational Science, Department of Educational Administration, and Department of Curriculum Design and Instruction and offers AA, BA, MEd, and Doctoral degrees.
+The college of education at the University of Cambodia offers programs in three departments: department of educational science, department of educational administration, and department of curriculum design and instruction and offers AA, BA, MEd, and doctoral degrees.

-College of Law (CoL)
+College of law (CoL)

-The College of Law at The University of Cambodia offers a total of five programs: three bachelor's degree (BA) programs, one master's degree (MA) program, and one Doctoral Degree (PhD) program.
-These degrees are offered through three departments: Department of Law, Department of Public and Private Law, and Department of International Law.
+The college of law at the University of Cambodia offers a total of five programs: three bachelor's degree (BA) programs, one master's degree (MA) program, and one Doctoral Degree (PhD) program.
+These degrees are offered through three departments: department of law, department of public and private law, and department of international law.